bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-06-08-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #24408][] rpc: add rpc to get mempool txs spending specific prevouts FIXME:adamjonas
+- [Bitcoin Core #24408][] adds an RPC to fetch mempool transactions spending from a given outpoint, streamlining the search for outpoints by selecting transactions individually rather than from a list of txids retrieved from `getrawmempool`.
+This is useful in Lightning when locating a spending transaction after a channel funding transaction has been spent or examining why an [RBF][topic rbf] transaction failed to broadcast by fetching the conflicting transaction.

 - [LDK #1401][] adds support for zero-conf channel opens.
 For related information, please see the summary of BOLTs #910 below.